Equivariant localization and completion in cyclic homology and derived loop spaces: Introduction

-A difficulty in understanding the Hochschild homology of stacks which does not appear for schemes is the failure of derived loop spaces to form a cosheaf for the smooth topology; informally, Hochschild homology is Zariski local but not smooth local.
-On the other hand, as argued in \cite{BZN:LC}, sheaves and functions on formal loop spaces (i.e. loop spaces completed at constant loops) can be computed via a smooth cover of $X$.
-Our aim in this note is to bridge this gap by understanding the global loop space $\LL(X/G)$ as a family of twisted formal loop spaces over $G/G$, which itself can be understood as a family of unipotent loop spaces over its affinization $G//G$.
+A difficulty in understanding the Hochschild homology of stacks which does not appear for schemes is the failure of derived loop spaces to form a cosheaf for the smooth topology; informally, Hochschild homology is Zariski local but not smooth local\footnote{This depends on definitions.
+Our notion of Hochschild homology is the one that is computed by a cyclic bar complex of a small dg category.
+Other authors have considered a variant which is obtained by extending the notion of Hochschild homology of affine schemes to stacks via flat descent, which is smooth local by definition and is equivalent to the a completed version of the former.}.
+On the other hand, as argued in \cite{BZN:LC}, sheaves and functions on formal loop spaces (i.e. loop spaces completed at constant loops) can be computed via a smooth covers.
+We begin to bridge this gap by understanding the global loop space $\LL(X/G)$ after completion over fibers of the map to $\LL(BG) = G/G$ as well as to its affinization $G//G$.
+We show that completion over $G/G$ gives a certain formal loop space and completion over $G//G$ gives a certain unipotent loop space, formalizing a ``Jordan decomposition for loop spaces'' which appeared in \cite{BZN:LR}, where it was applied to realize a moduli stack of Langlands parameters for representations of real reductive groups.
+Informally, we view $X/G$ as a family of formal loop spaces over $G/G$, which we in turn view as a family of unipotent loop spaces over $G//G$, ultimately realizing $X/G$ as a family of unipotent loop spaces over the affine parameter space $G//G$.

-This idea first appeared in \cite{BZN:LR} under the banner of a Jordan decomposition for loop spaces and was employed to interpret the study of geometric Langlands parameters for representations of real reductive groups carried out in \cite{ABV:LC}.
-In particular, the theory as first developed in \cite{ABV:LC} suggests the existence of a geometric parameter space, but is only able to topologize and analyze this space after fixing a central character.
-Likewise, Ginzburg, Kazhdan and Lusztig's solution \cite{KL:DL} \cite{CG:RTCG} to the Deligne-Langlands conjecture studies parameter spaces for irreducible representations of the affine Hecke algebra only after specifying a central character.
-The theory developed in \cite{BZN:LR} suggests a realization of these geometric Langlands parameter spaces as derived loop spaces, which is not a topological space in the classical sense but a derived stack.

-A localization theorem for equivariant cohomology has been known for some time and appears in various forms, for example in \cite{GKM:KD}.
-Briefly, the idea is that given a topological space $X$ with a topological torus $T$ action, the equivariant cohomology $H^\bullet_T(X)$ is a module over $H^\bullet_T(\pt) = H^\bullet(BT) = k[[\mf{t}]]$ where $\mf{t}$ is placed in cohomological degree 2.
-The localization theorem states that over the generic point of $\mf{t}$ the restriction map